The Bible vs. Archaeology,

 ABSTRACT: This article comprehensively links sequential archaeological periods to the Bible rather than the Bible to archaeological periods dated by Egyptian history.
-The Bible rather than a flawed Egyptian chronology is used to date each period.
-Israel normally placed in the Iron Age is a Bronze Age culture.
-The Exodus starts MBI, settled Israel starts MBII and the monarchy starts LB.
+The Bible, rather than a flawed Egyptian chronology, is used to date each period.
+Israel, normally placed in the Iron Age, is a Bronze Age culture.
+The Exodus starts the MBI, settled Israel starts the MBII, and the monarchy starts the LB.
 A corrected chronology results in a refreshingly convincing agreement between the Bible and archaeology at every period.

-Egypt holds a unique place in archaeology because its chronology is "fixed" and early.
+Egypt holds a unique place in archaeology because its chronology is “fixed” and early.
 Egyptian chronology is fixed because it is based on written records tied to fixed risings of the star Sirius dating to c.
 1870 B.C.
 Biblical archaeological chronology is tied to Egyptian chronology.
 Sir Flinders Petrie discovered pottery-dated stratigraphy, the ability to date debris layers by pottery.
 Pottery was similar over large areas and changed slowly with time.
-Pieces of broken pottery had little value therefore generally stay in the strata where they first fell.
+Pieces of broken pottery had little value; therefore, generally, stay in the strata where they first fell.
 Petrie linked the ubiquitous pottery pieces to Egyptian chronology.
-Linking the relative pottery chronology to the fixed Egyptian chronology, Biblical chronology became fixed.
+He linking the relative pottery chronology to the fixed Egyptian chronology, Biblical chronology became fixed.

-This brings up two questions: Does the Bible agree with a corrected chronology in all periods?
-Second, is there any reason to suspect an astronomically based chronology may be inaccurate?
+Two questions arise: Does the Bible agree with a corrected chronology in all periods?
+Is there any reason to suspect an astronomically based chronology may be inaccurate?
 The short answer to both questions is yes.
 With a corrected chronology, these problems disappear, as will be shown below; but there is a new problem, how does one account for the excess six hundred years.
-This will be dealt with later.
+I will deal with this later.

-This revised archaeological interpretation assumes the 'confirmed star dates' are inaccurate.
-God said, "Once more . . .
-I will shake the heavens" (Hag 2:6).
-This implies God shook the heavens in the past.
-If God shook the heavens, 'star dating' can be challenged.
+This revised archaeological interpretation assumes the ‘confirmed star dates’ are inaccurate.
+God said, “Once more . . .
+I will shake the heavens” (Haggai 2:6).
+Did God shake the heavens in the past?
+If God shook the heavens, ‘star dating’ can be challenged.
 The Bible also says God shakes the earth from its place (Job 9:6).
-If the earth's orbit changed, dating by the rising Sirius may be invalid.
-Two stories in the Bible indicate a change in the stable progression of the earth in its orbit: Joshua's long day and Hezekiah's going back of the shadow of the sun.[4]
+If the earth’s orbit changed, dating by the rising Sirius may be invalid.
+Two stories in the Bible indicate a change in the stable progression of the earth in its orbit: Joshua’s long day and Hezekiah’s going back of the shadow of the sun.[4]
 God lengthened a day to twice its length c.
 1400 B.C.
 God caused the shadow of the sun to reverse its normal direction for a time c.
 700 B.C.
 These events challenge the assumption the rising of Sirius is a dateable event.
-Then Egyptian chronology could be wrong and therefore the archaeologist’s chronology of the Bible.
-For more details see Joshua's Long Day.[5]
+Then Egyptian chronology could be wrong and, therefore, the archaeologist’s chronology of the Bible.
+For more details, see Joshua’s Long Day.[5]

 The following chart summarizes the big picture during the archaeological periods and may aid the reader in understanding the standard view and the proposed view of each period.
 The proposed chronology used for the Biblical periods follows the dates normally used if archaeology is not used to amend the chronology of the Bible.